Child Protection and Safeguarding Policy

 Designated Safeguarding Lead: Matthew Ascroft

-Named Governor for Safeguarding: Mr S Hussain
+Named Governor for Safeguarding: Mr J Rabone

 Chair of Governors: Mr Bill Gallagher

-Local Authority Designated Officer: Fran Fossick
+Local Authority Designated Officer: David Stansfield (Temporary) Fran Fossick, from November 2021

 Telephone number: 0247 697 8499